 It’s the perfect Copenhagen Instagram spot to get creative on the monkey bars, slides, skateboard ramps, and swings.

-• How to get there: To reach Superkilen Park by metro, take line M3 and exit Nørrebro.
-Take a right when you leave the station and it is about a 5-minute walk from there.
+- How to get there: To reach Superkilen Park by metro, take line M3 and exit at Nørrebro.
+Take a right when you leave the station, and it is about a 5-minute walk from there.

 6| Freetown Christiania